dspringuel-va/blog-posts/kubernetes/README.md

 However, containers in a pod share their network namespace, i.e. they share the same IP address and the same port space.
 The IP address is chosen by Kubernetes at creation time, and only stays around for the pod instance life.

 A pod can contain more than 1 container.
 However, those should be tightly coupled together.
-Usually, that means a "main" container which run the application the pod is meant for, along with sidecar containers that provides specific value to the main container.
+Usually, that means a "main" container which runs the application that the pod is meant for, along with sidecar containers that provide specific value (or add complementary functionality) to the main container.
 Here, main is only a logical concept.

 An example could be a nginx server that runs as the main container,